Infinite-Impact-Insights/kig.re/_posts/2017-03-10-dead-simple-encryption-with-sym.md

 > "There is gotta be a better way..."  —— I thought to myself.

 So I went on a hunt — looking for a magical encryption tool, ideally written in ruby, that I could use to encrypt secrets, which would then enable us to check-in application secrets, encrypted, into the repo.
 Without the encryption key these files are useless.
-After looking around for some time, I came to the conclusion that a tool that was simple enough to use, was able to read the private key from many sources — such as a file, environment variable, or even Mac OS-X Keychain, and offerred password-protection for the keys, and can cache passwords for 15 minutes so that we don't have to retype it ten times during the deploy, this tools — **it simply did not exist.**
+After looking around for some time, I came to the conclusion that a tool that was simple enough to use, was able to read the private key from many sources — such as a file, environment variable, or even Mac OS-X Keychain, and offered password-protection for the keys, and can cache passwords for 15 minutes so that we don't have to retype it ten times during the deploy, this tools — **it simply did not exist.**

 <div class="large">
 Well, technically it did not exist until now :)
 </div>

-### Encrypt, How?
+### Encryption Methods

 {% lightbox_image { "url" : "/images/security/datacenter.jpg",  "title": "Data Center", "group":"security", "class": "clear-image" } %}

-So the solution, most obviously, is to encrypt your secrets.
-You can encrypt individual key-pair values or the entire secrets file.
-This gives you an excellent advantage that the encrypted secrets file can be safely checked into the GitHub repo, as long as the encryption key(s) are nowhere near your repo.

-So let's review some high-level encryption terms that we'll use futher in this discussion.
+So let's review some high-level encryption terms that we'll use further in this discussion.

-The two most commonly encryption methods methods are:
+The two most commonly encryption method are:

 {% lightbox_image { "url" : "/images/security/symmetric.png",  "title": "Symmetric", "group":"security", "class": "lightbox-image" } %}